ioccc-src/winner/faq.md

 For the original version see the [/archive](/archive) directory where you can find all the original winning entries.
 In some cases the `winner.alt.c` is the original source code.

-## Q: Since some entries have been modified over time, how can I view the original entry?

-See either the `winner.orig.c` or `prog.orig.c`, depending on the year (earlier years we did not rename the code to `prog.c` but had it as the winner handle), in the winning directories.

 ## Q: I found a bug in a previous winner, what should I do?